mpeeples2008/ArchNetSci/_book/index.md

 ## R and R-Studio Basics{- #RBasics}

 R is a powerful statistical analysis platform that can be used to conduct some quite complex analyses.
 The learning curve is a bit steep when first getting started but the payoff is HUGE because the ecosystem of existing R scripts and packages is so large and diverse.
-We cannot hope to cover everything R and R-studio can do in this very short intro here but we present a version of the "introduction to R programming" that Matt Peeples has used in the first week of classes focused on statistical analyses for a number of years.
+We cannot hope to cover everything R and R-Studio can do in this very short intro here but we present a version of the "introduction to R programming" that Matt Peeples has used in the first week of classes focused on statistical analyses for a number of years.
 Hopefully this will get you started.

 Although R seems complicated at first, many quite complex analyses are run with just a few lines of code.
 Once you learn the basics, more complex features of R are really just combinations of these basic procedures.
-You won't become an R expert overnight, but we've seen many students pick up the basics quite quickly and begin to take on their own analyses in R.
+You won't become an R expert overnight, but we've seen many students pick up the basics quite quickly and begin to take on their first analyses in R in a matter of hours.

 #### Organization of R-Studio{-}